 At the end of 2022, Thu opened another class in Bac Giang , but after a short time, the monk wanted to send her to Ho Chi Minh City to study, so both classes officially stopped operating.

 In Ho Chi Minh City, Thu learned how to make candles from natural materials to offer to pagodas.
 This job requires great care and solemnity in every gesture.
-Thu believes that this is also a way to practice mindfulness, helping people focus, stay in the present, and not get tired because of random thoughts.
+Thu believes that this is also a way to practice mindfulness, helping people to concentrate, stay in the present, and not get tired because of random thoughts.
 If you yourself collapse because of those negative thoughts, you cannot help anyone.

 Up to now, after nearly ten years, Thu has been quite diligent in her spiritual practice.
 Her illness has become more stable and she has not encountered any serious complications as the doctor warned.

-Recently, Thu often appears on social networks, sometimes posting about selling goods to raise funds, sometimes launching a movement to collect milk cartons for recycling in the program "one less piece of trash, one more green sprout".
+Recently, Thu often appears on social networks, sometimes posting articles selling goods to raise funds, sometimes launching a movement to collect milk cartons for recycling in the program "one less piece of trash, one more green sprout".
 Sometimes she is seen collecting old batteries to send for toxic treatment before being released into the environment.
-Sometimes she calls on the online community to join hands to help someone in need.
+Sometimes she calls on the online community to join hands to help someone in trouble.
 Most recently, she raised funds for a heart surgery for Dinh Quang Binh in Hien Le village, Cao Minh, Phuc Yen, Vinh Phuc .

 Yes, I think so too, you are just a grain of sand.
 But it is a grain of sand that knows how to sparkle on its own, and sparkles even more when illuminated by the light of good things.
 And I also believe that, under the bright sun, there are many grains of sand that sparkle like that.